Hassan3508/group-number/README.md

 _______TO DO______
 __Main requirements__
  {}Make random # generator 1-25

- {}Inputs for 3 people and a submit button to all 3 require all 3 inputs to be filled before submission.
+ {x}Inputs for 3 people and a submit button to all 3 require all 3 inputs to be filled before submission.
- {}Alert to let clients know if they are high or low or correct {}Log number of guesses and what the values are.
+ {}Alert to let clients know if they are high or low or correct
+    -if statement
+ {x}Log number of guesses and what the values are.
  {}If someone wins have an event that can start game again {}All random number calculations must be on server side